ozinc/node-oz-helpers/README.md

 // Requires the helper.
 var statsd = require('oz-node-helpers').statsd;

-// Helper initialization - required (or else an error will be thrown)!
+// Helper initialization - this is required (or else an error will be thrown)!

 // Initializes the lib from the STATSD_URL. statsd.initialize({ url: conf.get('STATSD_URL'), prefix: 'awesome_module_z' });